Expand the category you’re interested in to read the installation instructions.

 - Put the clamp onto the front bead of the gutter and bend the leaf on the clamp.

-- If necessary, tighten the fitting to the face board at the mounting hole location.
+- If necessary, tighten the fitting to the face board at the mounting hole.

 5. Installation of the universal bottom

 Universal bottoms must be installed at the ends of the gutters, and attention must be paid to the correct positioning of the gasket.
-A roofing sealant must be used to improve the sealing of the system.
+Roofing sealant should be used to improve the system’s tightness.

 - Bend away the upper leaves of the bottom.

-- Insert the lower part of the bottom into the gutter first, followed by the upper part.
+- Insert the lower part first, followed by the upper part.

-- Bend the leaves over the bead of the gutter.
+- Bend the leaves over the gutter bead.

-- Screw in the bolt in place of the mounting hole.
+- Screw in the bolt in the mounting hole.

 6. Installation of (universal) inner corner

-Silicone sealnt spray should be applied before SRK STAL gutter pieces are assembled.
-Next, both ends of the components should be cut accordingly in such a way that the edge of one end can fit precisely into the other end.
-This will ensure the stability of the whole structure.
-At the next stage, a union should be placed on the joined ends of the components to form a sealed and secure connection.
+Silicone sealant spray should be applied before STEEL gutter pieces are assembled.
+Next, both ends of the components should be cut accordingly so that one end fits precisely into the other.
+Then place a union on the joined ends to form a sealed and secure connection.

-- Fit the connector from the bottom, evenly, so that the radii of the gutter and of the corner are firmly in contact with the radii of the connector.
+- Fit the connector from the bottom, evenly, so that the radii of the gutter and corner are in firm contact.

-- Bend the rear ears of the fitting over the bead of the gutter and of the corner.
+- Bend the rear ears of the fitting over the gutter bead.

-- If necessary, tighten the fitting to the face board at the mounting hole location.
+- If necessary, tighten the fitting to the face board.

 7. Installation of the (universal) outer corner

-Silicone sealnt spray should be applied before SRK STAL gutter pieces are assembled.
-Next, both ends of the components should be cut accordingly in such a way that the edge of one end can fit precisely into the other end.
-This will ensure the stability of the whole structure.
-At the next stage, a union should be placed on the joined ends of the components to form a sealed and secure connection.
+Silicone sealant spray should be applied before STEEL gutter pieces are assembled.
+Next, both ends of the components should be cut accordingly so that one end fits precisely into the other.
+Then place a union on the joined ends to form a sealed and secure connection.

-- Fit the connector from the bottom, evenly, so that the radii of the gutter and of the corner are firmly in contact with the connector radii.
+- Fit the connector from the bottom, evenly, so that the radii match.

-- Bend the rear ears of the fitting against the bead of the gutter and of the corner.
+- Bend the rear ears of the fitting against the bead.

-- Put the clamp onto the front bead of the gutter and of the corner and bend the leaf over the clamp.
+- Attach the clamp and bend the leaf over it.

-- If necessary, tighten the fitting to the fascia board at the mounting hole location.
+- If necessary, tighten the fitting to the fascia board.

 8. Installation of the downpipe

-Connect the discharge funnel to the pipe using an elbow joint, or directly to the drain pipe (in case of an eavesless roof).
+Connect the discharge funnel to the pipe using an elbow joint, or directly to the drain pipe (for eavesless roofs).

-To install dowels in the façade, the length of the dowels must be selected according to the thickness of the building insulation.
-The next step is to install the clamps on the dowels with a maximum spacing of 1.8 m.
-If the drain pipe riser is more than 4 m, an additional clamp, below the pipe connector, must be used when joining the two pipes.
+To install dowels in the façade, choose dowel length according to insulation thickness.
+Install clamps on the dowels with a maximum spacing of 1.8 m.
+If the pipe riser exceeds 4 m, use an additional clamp below the pipe connector.

-Place the pipes in the clamps, making sure to apply enough pressure when screwing the clamp onto the pipe to allow free thermal movement of the pipe.
+Place the pipes in the clamps, ensuring enough pressure when screwing to allow free thermal movement.

 9. Completion of the installation